Our Policy Team has made their way through the nearly 600 page documents and here is out top 5 list:

 Healthy Women, Healthy Babies Initiative: Wisconsin’s infant mortality rates for African-American babies are the highest in the nation.
 This budget includes a $28 million investment to support healthier pregnancies and births, including funds to pilot a Medicaid doula reimbursement program.

 Focus on Childcare: Finding affordable, quality child care is one of the biggest hurdles for getting and keeping a job.
 This is particularly true for women as primary care givers.
-This budget includes a $376.9 million increase in child care subsidies and focuses on economically disadvantages areas.
+Child care subsidies will have increase to $376.9 million and focuses on investment in economically disadvantaged areas.

 Repeal of harmful hurdles: This budget fixes some serious abuses of power that Walker and the Republicans jammed in the lame duck session.
 This budget restores the ability of our Attorney General to settle cases and eliminates the legislatures ability to intervene in lawsuits.